KrasniKot/holbertonschool-machine_learning/supervised_learning/classification/README.md

       * The weights of the network should be initialized using the He et al. method and saved in the weights dictionary using the key W{l} where {l} is the hidden layer the weight belongs to
       * The biases of the network should be initialized to 0’s and saved in the weights dictionary using the key b{l} where {l} is the hidden layer the bias belongs to
     * You are allowed to use one loop

+### 17. Privatize DeepNeuralNetwork:
+Privatize all instanace attributes and set getters for each one of them.

+### 18. DeepNeuralNetwork Forward Propagation: